sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

         max_nodes = 1
         instance_family = cpu_x64_xs;

-    -- Image registry to store our application code. create or replace image repository images;
+    -- Image registry to upload our docker image to. create or replace image repository images;

     -- Give us the url to upload our docker container to.